 Life is one continuous learning journey, and this applies to the slow fashion space too.
 The issues – and solutions – in the fashion industry are complex and nuanced, so there is always something to learn or something we can dive deeper into.
 Continuing to educate yourself will make you feel more committed to your slow fashion journey and allow you to share your learnings with others too.
 If you are unsure about where to start, check out this compilation of free educational resources to learn about sustainable fashion – it includes everything from courses and podcasts, to YouTube channels, and newsletters.

-The hope is that, in 2022, we will all continue to collectively heal our relationship with fashion, work on creating more meaningful connections with our clothes, support organizations and brands that are using fashion as a force for good, and advocate for a fashion future that is premised on justice, inclusivity, and intersectional sustainability.
+The hope is that we will all continue to 2024 heal our relationship with fashion, work on creating more meaningful connections with our clothes, support organizations and brands that are using fashion as a force for good, and advocate for a fashion future that is premised on justice, inclusivity, and intersectional sustainability.

 Wishing you a gentle new year that starts with ease and in conscious style!